estebanmunchjones2019/react-hooks-article/readme.md

 const Products = props => {

-  // we're just interested in reading the state, not dispatching and action 👇 const state = useStore()[0];
+  // we're just interested in reading the state, not dispatching an action 👇 const state = useStore()[0];